cr1pto/java-sample/README.md

 - Understanding of the core Spring Boot ecosystem
 - How dependency injection works in Java
 - How to work with entities in Spring JPA Persistence
-- How to build RESTful API
+- How to build a RESTful API in Java

 A docker compose file has also been added and is a pre-generated template from the Spring Initializr tool from Spring Boot.